-Omega Auto Care may not have the most inclusive coverage, but has some great perks.
+Omega Auto Care may not have the most inclusive coverage, but it has some great perks.

 Compared to other extended warranty options, Omega Auto Care has a few drawbacks but makes up for it with its perks and coverage plans.
-To give you a clear overview of what Omega Auto Care offers, we looked at coverage options, limitations, perks, and customer reviews.
+To give you a clear overview of what Omega Auto Care offers, we'll look at coverage options, limitations, perks, and customer reviews here.

 While Omega Auto Care is certainly a safer bet than some companies on the market, we encourage you to look into other auto care providers who may be able to offer better value.
-For more information and easy quotes, check out our full review of the best warranty providers, where we named Endurance as the Best Overall provider and CARCHEX as the Best Service provider.
+For more information and easy quotes, check out our full review of the best extended car warranty providers, where we named Endurance as the Best Overall provider.
+Get free quotes from our top three picks below.

 In this article:

 - Omega Auto Care Extended Warranty Coverage

 - How Much Does An Omega Auto Care Warranty Cost?

 - How To Get A Quote And File A Claim

 - Our Take On Omega Auto Care: 4.0 Stars